Definition of Rosetta stone

 2 : one that gives a clue to understanding

 The word hieroglyphics refers to an Egyptian writing system that was unintelligible to later civilizations until an inscribed stone about the size of a coffee table was discovered over 200 years ago in an Egyptian town called Rosetta ("Rashid" in Arabic).
 The Rosetta stone, as it came to be called, held a key to the ancient writing system.
 Probably written by Egyptian priests in the 2nd century B.C., its hieroglyphic text repeated a text written in familiar Greek.
 As a result, Egyptologists were able to decipher the symbols.
 Today we also use "Rosetta stone" figuratively, as we have since the early 20th century, for other things that provide clues or help us to understand something that would otherwise be undecipherable.

 Origin of rosetta stone

 First Known Use: 1822

-What made you look up Rosetta Stone?
-Please tell us what you were reading, watching or discussing that led you here.
+What made you want to look up Rosetta stone?
+Please tell us where you read or heard it (including the quote, if possible).